-The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2022/2023 in March 2024.
-This report contains an unqualified opinion on the 2022/2023 financial statements.
+The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2023/2024 in February 2025.
+This report contains an unqualified opinion on the 2023/2024 financial statements.

-The Auditor's Annual Report was also reported to Council in March 2024 under all three areas of 1) financial sustainability, 2) Improving economy, efficiency and effectiveness and 3) Governance that the conclusion was that there are no risks of significant weaknesses identified.
-There was one improvement recommendation made regarding enhancing the format of the corporate risk register, but this had already been initiated.
+The Auditor's Annual Report was also reported to Council in March 2025 under all three areas of 1) financial sustainability, 2) Improving economy, efficiency and effectiveness and 3) Governance that the conclusion was that there are no risks of significant weaknesses identified.